 Our client, age 35, was returning home to Sherman Oaks after attending a Lakers game at the Staples Center.
 He had consumed one large beer at the game and then afterwards, went to a local bar and had two smaller beers with friends.
 He stayed at the bar until it closed at 2:00 a.m., then lingered outside with his friends, continuing to talk.

 He was driving his 2012 Toyota Camry, that he had just bought at a used car dealer.
-The car had “paper plate,” which were exceptionally durable, sturdy cardboard.
+The car had “paper plates,” which were exceptionally durable, sturdy cardboard temporary license plates.
 The DMV was going to mail him the actual license plates.

 He had driven from the Staples Center area first north on the Harbor (I-110) Freeway, then northwest on the 101 toward Hollywood and the Valley.
 He then transitioned onto the westbound 101 toward Sherman Oaks.